-Standard has had no revenue since inception and its accumulated deficit is \$38,383 as at August 31, 2001.
-To date, the growth of Standard has been funded by the sale of shares and advances by the director and President in order to meet the requirements of filing with the SEC and maintaining the Standard claim in good standing.
+Standard has had no revenue since inception and its accumulated deficit is \$51,885.
+To date, the growth of Standard has been funded by the sale of shares and advances by the directors and officers in order to meet the requirements of filing with the SEC and maintaining the Standard claim in good standing.

-The plan of operations during the next twelve months will be to maintain the Standard claim in good standing with the Province of British Columbia.
+The plan of operations during the next twelve months will be to maintain the Standard claim in good standing with the Province of British Columbia and meet its filing requirements.
 Presently Standard does not have the funds to consider any additional mineral claims.
-Over the next twelve months Standard will have to rely upon its directors and officers to furnish funds to meet current commitments.
+Management is considering the raising of additional funds through the sale of shares but no decision as to the price and number of shares to be issued has been decided upon.

-Management estimates that a minimum of approximately \$13,000 will be required over the next twelve months to pay for such expenses as bookkeeping, auditing, filing fees, exploration activities on the Standard claim and payments to the transfer agent.
-The above noted figure does not include amounts owed to creditors in the amount of \$10,229 as at August 31, 2001.
-If all debts, other than amounts owed to related parties, are settled during the next twelve months Standard will need approximately \$23,000.
-At present, Standard does not have these funds.
+Management estimates that a minimum of approximately \$11,000 will be required over the next twelve months to pay for such expenses as bookkeeping, auditing, filing fees, exploration activities on the Standard claim and payments to the transfer agent.
+The above noted figure does not include amounts owed to creditors in the amount of \$17,317 as at August 31, 2002.
+If all debts, other than amounts owed to related parties, are settled during the next twelve months Standard will need approximately \$28,000.
+At present Standard does not have these funds and would be required to either sell shares in its capital stock or obtain further advances from its directors and officers.
 Standard's future operations and growth is dependent on its ability to raise capital for expansion and to seek revenue sources.

-The amount of \$12,506\$ due to related parties bears no interest and has not fixed terms of repayment.
+The amounts due to related parties bears no interest and has not fixed terms of repayment.

-The amounts owed to third party creditors as at August 31, 2001 is as follows:
+The amounts owed to third party creditors as at August 31, 2002 is as follows: